Carnival Dream: Facilities

+Carnival Dream not only introduced the of cruise ships, but influenced Carnival's Vista class of ships.
 Carnival Dream and her sisters were the largest ships ever built by Fincantieri until the introduction of the ships in 2016, which were also built by Fincantieri.
 The ship was the first in the Carnival fleet to include a water park with multiple slides.
 She also has an 18-hole miniature golf course and a wide outdoor promenade deck that includes an outdoor café and a whirlpool Jacuzzi in four places along the outside edge of the deck.

 Drydock refurbishment

 Carnival Dream went into drydock in Freeport, Bahamas in 2017 receiving new carpeting, lighting, and wall coverings and new restaurants.
 The ship went into drydock in Marseille in 2021 and received the blue/white livery seen on some of the cruise line's other ships.

-Areas of operation
+History

 Carnival Dream has been based in several US ports cruising to Caribbean destinations.
 The ship was based in New Orleans, Louisiana up until late 2019 when she was re-positioned to Galveston, Texas.